 parents will be given real-time instructions via Constant Contact,

-Schoology and Remind for the reunification of their students.
+Schoology and Social Media for the reunification of their students.